shruhi/Super-Bowl-LIII-Score-Prediction/Super_Bowl_LIII.md

 #### 3.3 Validate it!

-To test the accuracy of this model, we validate it on the validation set.
-To evaluate it, we need a parameter.
-We choose the root mean square error (RMSE).
-The errors are expected to be normally distributed.
+To evaluate validation set, the average of root mean square error (RMSE) is used.
+The errors, i.e. variance is expected to be normally distributed.

 ``` r
 val <- data.frame(predict(m2, validation, type = "response"))